 We have an extraordinary faculty, facilities, and student body in a residential community where everybody teaches, everybody learns.
 With incoming students divided up into 10 sections of 90, you get the benefits of a small intimate setting — with friendships in your section and beyond that which last a lifetime — with the benefits of a large school — many course offerings, expert faculty, and global connections.

-Q. Given the fact that you were an HBS MBA just three years ago, how will your experience as an applicant shape your role as managing director of admissions?
+Q. Given the fact that you were an HBS MBA, how does your experience as an applicant shape your role as managing director of admissions?

 Q. You’re also MD of Financial Aid.
 How important a determining factor is financial aid becoming for a candidate admitted to multiple top schools?

-Going to a business school like this is an investment.
-Thanks to the generosity of our alumni, we have $35 million available for financial aid, so we are able to offer accepted students access to a large number of fellowships (what other schools call scholarships).
+Going to a business school and taking time out of work is an investment.
+Thanks to the generosity of our alumni, we had $43 million available for financial aid in FY20, so we are able to offer accepted students access to a large number of HBS Scholarships.
 Admission to HBS is need blind, which means the members of the admissions board don’t look at an applicant’s ability to pay, only at their ability to do the work and to contribute to the HBS community.

 Once students are admitted, we look at their needs and work out a financial aid package accordingly.

 Remember, too, that the average age of an incoming student is 27, so everyone has had some sort of work experience and is able to contribute some amount to the education they receive here.
-Over 50% of our students receive need-based fellowships from HBS, which do not need to be paid back.
+About 50% of our students receive need-based scholarships from HBS, which do not need to be paid back.

-In addition, HBS has, again thanks to our alumni, a wonderful amount of aid available to students pursuing entrepreneurship or social enterprise in the form of summer stipends (to cover MBA-level salaries) or loan forgiveness / grants upon graduation.
+In addition, HBS has grants and loan repayment assistance available to students pursuing entrepreneurship or social enterprise.
 Our goal is to enable students to make a difference in the world in roles for which they are particularly passionate and well suited.

-Q. You’ve just sent out invitations for the face-to-face interview.
-Given this can be a nerve-wracking experience, what is your advice for applicants for not screwing it up?
+Q. The MBA interview can be a nerve-wracking experience.
+What is your advice for applicants for not screwing it up?

 Q. If you had to put a percentage on it, having made it to the interview stage, how likely is it that an applicant will be admitted?